asreview/asreview/docs/source/screening.rst

 In the Oracle mode, unlabeled records are presented to you.
-Depending on the selected strategy it is the most likely relevant record (default setting) or based on anothter :ref:project_create:Query Strategy.
+Depending on the selected strategy it is the most likely relevant record (default setting) or based on another:ref:project_create:Query Strategy.

-Click on the decision of your choice, and new record is presented to you.
+Click on the decision of your choice, and a new record is presented to you.
 While you review the next record, a new model is being trained.
 ASReview LAB continuously improves its understanding of your decisions, constantly updating the underlying ordering of the records.

-Each labeling decision of the user starts the training  of a new model given there is no model being trained at that time.
+Each labeling decision of the user starts the training of a new model given no model is being trained at that time.
 When this new model is trained, the unseen records' rank order is updated.
-Training and labeling occur asynchronous.
-With fast models, a new ranking will probably be available before the user finished reading the text.
+Training and labeling occur asynchronously.
+With fast models, a new ranking will probably be available before the user finishes reading the text.
 With slower models, training continues until a new model is trained, and the user can continue screening the next record in line (2nd, 3rd, etc.).
-Therefore, the record shown to the user can be the one with the highest relevance score of the second last model or the highest-ranked as resulted from the latest model until a new model is trained.
+Therefore, the record shown to the user can be the one with the highest relevance score of the second last model or the highest-ranked as a result of the latest model until a new model is trained.

 As you keep reviewing documents and providing labels, you will probably see